The $\mathbf{P}^1$-motivic Gysin map: Introduction

 Compared to the $\bA^1$-homotopy theory, another missing aspect of the Annala--Hoyois--Iwasa $\bP^1$-motivic homotopy theory is the \emph{unstable} theory, i.e.\ a theory where the pointed $\bP^1$ is not tensor-invertible.
 During the study of the Gysin map, we notice that we have only used blowup excision and $\bP^1$-homotopy, but not $\bP^1$-stability anywhere, so we propose a $\bP^1$-unstable theory of non-$\bA^1$-invariant motives here:

-\begin{theorem}[Definition \ref{definition-motivic-space}; Propositions \ref{compare-ph-mv}, \ref{compare-ph-ms}] For any scheme $S$, there is a natural presentably symmetric monoidal $\infty$-category $\PH(S)$ of \emph{$\bP$-motivic spaces}, which supports canonical presentably symmetric monoidal functors $\PH(S)\to\MH(S)$ and $\PH(S)\to\MS^\un_S$, to the Morel--Voevodsky's category of $\bA^1$-motivic spaces and the Annala--Hoyois--Iwasa's category of unstable $\bP^1$-motivic spectra, respectively.
+\begin{theorem}[Definition \ref{definition-motivic-space}; Propositions \ref{compare-ph-mv}, \ref{compare-ph-ms}] For any scheme $S$, there is a natural presentably symmetric monoidal stable $\infty$-category $\PS(S)$ of \emph{unstable $\bP$-motivic spectra}, which supports canonical presentably symmetric monoidal functors $\PS(S)\to\SH^{\Sone}(S)$ and $\PS(S)\to\MS_S$, to the Morel--Voevodsky's category of $\bA^1$-motivic $\Sone$-spectra and the Annala--Hoyois--Iwasa's category of unstable $\bP^1$-motivic spectra, respectively.